xMcacutt/Ty-Memory-Documentation/Opals.md

 #### Normal Crate

-B3 crate data can be found in memory at the address pointed to by the value at the module base address + 0x254CB8
+Normal crate data can be found in memory at the address pointed to by the value at the module base address + 0x254CB8

 Crate data is 448 bytes long = 0x1C0